Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Results

 \subsubsection{Differences in Perceived Trust, Hallucinations, Privacy and Sustainability-Aware Use}

 We conducted paired t-tests (\autoref{tab:ttest_comparisons}) to test H1 and H3-H6.
 To account for the increased risk of Type I error due to multiple hypotheses testing, we applied Holm’s step-down correction to the family of six statistical tests \cite{BENDER2001, holm1979}.
 This procedure controls the family-wise error rate (FWER) at $\alpha = 0.05$ and was chosen because it is uniformly more powerful than the classical Bonferroni correction while still strictly controlling the FWER~\cite{BENDER2001}.
 The six $p$-values were ordered from smallest to largest and sequentially compared against adjusted α-thresholds (\ie, $\alpha$/$k$, where $k$ is the number of remaining tests).
 The procedure was terminated once a $p$-value exceeded the corresponding adjusted α-threshold; the respective hypothesis and all subsequent ones were rejected.
-H6, concerning sustainability-aware AI use, was the first hypothesis to exceed its adjusted α-threshold ($p = 0.03$ vs. $\alpha = 0.0167$), resulting in its rejection along with all subsequent hypotheses in the sequence.
+H6, concerning sustainability-aware AI use, was the first hypothesis to exceed its adjusted α-threshold ($p = 0.03$ vs. $\alpha = 0.0167$), resulting in its rejection along with all subsequent hypotheses.
 Consequently, H3, concerning cautious behavior toward hallucinations ($p = 0.19$) and H2 (moderation: system type $\times$ trust in the university; $p = 0.44$) were also rejected.

-H1, H4 and H5 were supported, as the p-values remained below the respective adjusted $\alpha$-threshold: participants (H1) reported significantly higher levels of trust in the customized LLMaaS compared to ChatGPT, (H4) experienced significantly fewer hallucinations with the customized LLMaaS compared to ChatGPT, and (H5) reported significantly fewer privacy concerns for the customized LLMaaS compared to ChatGPT.
+H1, H4 and H5 were supported, as the p-values remained below the respective adjusted $\alpha$-threshold: participants reported significantly (H1) higher levels of trust, (H4) fewer perceived hallucinations and (H5) fewer privacy concerns for the customized LLMaaS compared to ChatGPT.